dpaservices/legal/terms-2017.md

 When your final payment has cleared and the project is completed, copyright will be automatically assigned as follows:

-You will own the visual elements that we create for this project.
+You will own the visual elements that we create for this project (the theme).
 We will give you access to source files and finished files.
 You own all elements of text, images and data you provided, unless someone else owns them.

-We will own the unique combination of these elements that constitutes a complete design and we will license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

 We love to show off our work and share what we have learned with other people, so we reserve the right to display and link to your project as part of our portfolio and to write about it on websites, in magazine articles and in books.

 ###Payments

 We are sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
-As we’re also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.
+As we’re also sure you’ll want to stay friends, you agree to stick tight to the payment schedule.

-[payment info here]

 #####But where’s all the horrible small print?